At least 22 people injured in deck collapse at New Jersey beach house

 One patient from Cape Regional was taken by helicopter to a trauma center and another was being transported by vehicle to another medical facility, she said.
 Staeger said eight patients were still being evaluated at Cape Regional, but she could not yet speak to their conditions.

 Eleven people have been treated and released, she said.
-There were several children among the injured but they discharged, she added.
+There were several children among the injured but they were discharged, she added.

 One person was treated at AtlantiCare Regional Medical Center in Atlantic City, spokeswoman Jennifer Tornetta said, adding she didn't have information on the person's condition.